norlinhenrik/stackedit/README.md

 # stackedit

 Plan as of June 24, 2025 for writing docs:

 1. Write example.md with stackedit Use rst syntax for labels and references.
 ```
 .. _my-label:

 # Label demo

-Reference to :ref:`my-label` depends on step 2 below.
+Reference to :ref:`my-label` depends on step 2.
 ```

 2. Use pandoc to convert md to rst, with a lua-filter.